 Further information on parking, parking fees, permits, enforcement, appeals for waiver, public transport, share vehicles, ridesharing and active travel options is available on the Transport services and Parking websites (QUT staff access only).

-The overall management of QUT fleet and the objective of reducing vehicle emissions is provided by Director, Campus Services and Procurement.
+The overall management of QUT fleet and the objective of reducing vehicle emissions is provided by Director, Campus Services.
 This includes: